 “I’ve dreamed about playing well in this building and it’s overtaken of how I could ever dream about,” James said.
 “To get a standing ovation in the greatest basketball arena in the world, it was a dream come true for me.
 It’s one of the best things that ever happened to me.”

 LeBron became just the third player since the NBA/ABA merger to score 50 points and dish out 10 assists in a game.
 The other two players were Stephon Marbury (2001 OT Game) and Michael Jordan (1992).
-Since then, it’s been done two more times: Once by Tony Parker (55/10) and by LeBron again against the Knicks in 2009 (52/11/9).
+Since then, it’s been done two more times: Tony Parker (55/10) and LeBron again against the Knicks in 2009 (52/11/9).